r1000ru/nats-cli/README.md

-# Console client for NATS
+# Terminal client for NATS

 Use for debug messages and requests in channels of NATS-server